Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 • Large bags and backpacks must be stored in the cloakroom; consider bringing a small bag for essentials.

-• Outside food and drinks are not allowed inside the museum’s galleries, but a café and restaurant are available on-site for refreshments.
+• Outside food and drinks are not allowed inside the galleries, but the on-site Acropolis Museum café and restaurant offer refreshments and meals.

 The Acropolis Museum features a well-curated gift shop on the ground floor, offering a diverse range of souvenirs and cultural items.